Azure/autorest.java/README.md

   - With Argument (`true`): `int Plus(@NonNull Integer val1, @NonNull Integer val2)`
 - *--java.required-parameter-client-methods*: Whether or not Service and Method Group client method overloads that omit optional parameters will be created.
   - Default: `true`
+- *--java.add-context-parameter*: Whether to always add an extra leading parameter of type com.microsoft.rest.v2.Context to each operation.
+  - Default: `false`

 # Contributing